axelvaldez/radical-companies/_posts/3-fiat-model/making-fiat-bearable/2022-05-09-daos-not-decentralized-not-autonomous.markdown

 ---

 <div style="display:none;">
- <p>There's nothing decentralized or autonomous about DAOs.
-That's not a criticism, it's simply an observation.
-They don't address the main societal issue today which is an overuse of force, and it's child, dominance.</p>
+ <p>There&rsquo;s nothing decentralized or autonomous about DAOs.
+That&rsquo;s not a criticism, it&rsquo;s simply an observation.
+They don&rsquo;t address the main societal issue today which is an overuse of force, and it&rsquo;s child, dominance.</p>
 </div>

 <h1>The DAO Story</h1>
- <p>In spite of their name, there's nothing decentralized or autonomous about DAOs.
-I don't mean that as a criticism, but simply as an observation.
+ <p>In spite of their name, there&rsquo;s nothing decentralized or autonomous about DAOs.
+I don&rsquo;t mean that as a criticism, but simply as an observation.

 <h1>The Criticism</h1>
  <p>As a criticism I would point out that the DAO technology is an <em>automated investment</em> platform meant to make creating money-first organizations more efficient.
 As such, it is a technology that would do nothing but expand <span class="_paradigm">Fiat</span> investment options.</p>